 Gum recession is a dental condition where the gum tissue surrounding the teeth slowly gets pulled back or wears away, exposing more of your teeth or the roots.
 It creates pockets between the gum line and the teeth, making it easier for food and bacteria to get lodged in and build up.

 Gum recession can lead to a number of dental problems, from bad breath to losing teeth and causing infections.
 It is a problem that should be immediately checked and treated.

-There are a number of symptoms that you should look out for, which will tell you that you need to visit your dentist without delay.
+There are a number of gum recession symptoms that you should look out for.
+These gum recession symptoms mean that you need to visit your dentist without delay:

 - Shooting pain when having something very hot, cold, or sweet

 - You can see the roots of your teeth

 - A change in teeth colour

 - Bad breath (halitosis)

 - Bleeding gums when brushing and flossing

 If you’re experiencing one or more of these symptoms, don’t hesitate to book an appointment with a General Dentist